Brandon Lloyd: Washington Redskins

-On Saturday March 11, 2006, the San Francisco 49ers traded Lloyd to Washington Redskins in exchange for a third-round draft pick in the 2006 NFL Draft and a fourth-round pick in the 2007 NFL Draft.
+On Saturday March 11, 2006, the San Francisco 49ers traded Lloyd to Washington Redskins in exchange for a third-round draft pick in the 2006 NFL draft and a fourth-round pick in the 2007 NFL draft.
 His first season in Washington is widely considered a failure, as he caught 23 passes for no touchdowns.
 According to Howard Bryant of the Washington Post, citing NFL.com, "Lloyd suffered through the worst season for a starting receiver in the Super Bowl era...
 No starting No. 2 wide receivers in the NFL started more games (12) while producing less (23 catches, 365 yards)."

 Lloyd never made it out of Joe Gibbs' doghouse, due to a questionable attitude and alleged poor work ethic.
 Later, Lloyd admitted as much, that he was in fact disrespectful to the Hall of Fame head coach.
 On Sunday, November 4, 2007, Lloyd was listed among Redskins inactive as the team travelled to play against the New York Jets.
 Citing the reason behind the move, Gibbs said that Lloyd had been told to remain behind in Washington as disciplinary action for missing important team meetings.
 Lloyd would spend the latter part of the 2007 season on injured reserve after having snapped his collar bone while making a diving touchdown catch during team practice.

 On February 26, 2008, the Redskins released Lloyd.

 Chicago Bears

 On March 7, 2008, Lloyd signed a one-year deal with the Chicago Bears after the release of Muhsin Muhammad and the loss of Bernard Berrian to free agency.
 The move reunited him with Bears offensive coordinator Ron Turner, who was Lloyd's head coach at the University of Illinois.
 Lloyd had a successful start to his career in Chicago, establishing himself as a favourite target of quarterback Kyle Orton, with 15 catches in his first four games.
 An injury forced him to miss several weeks, and he fell out of favour with the coaching staff as a result.
-He returned to the field in week 11, though did not approach his early-season productivity until the Bears' final game of the season, where he caught 4 passes from Orton for 64 yards.
+He returned to the field in week 11.
+He finished the season with 26 receptions for 364 receiving yards and two receiving touchdowns in 11 games and five starts.